NathanThomasWebDeveloper/Chess-demo/README.md

 - Add a white pawn on click
 - All pawn can move around aboard
 ## Stack
+- TypeScript
-React with custom hooks
+- React with custom hooks
-CSS modules with SCSS
+- CSS modules with SCSS
 ## Installation
 npm install